mikebranstein/nativescript-workshop-instructions/src/chapters/chapter4.md

 exports.onTap = onTap;
 ```

-Wait for your app to relead in GenyMotion, then click the `About` button.
+Wait for your app to reload in GenyMotion, then click the `About` button.
 You should see the text *onTap called...* output to your command line.

 ![image](images/chapter4/tekmo-on-tap.gif)